kseebrinegar/OpenSource/java/SAXDocument/README.md

+Anthor:richardgong
-#Use SAX to parse XML
+#Use java SAX to parse XML
 if you wanna parser xml in use SAX

 we need four java Object